wthomson/FitHome-docs/ElectricityMonitor.md

 - [CircuitSetup's Split Single Phase Real Time Whole House Energy Meter (v 1.4)](https://circuitsetup.us/index.php/product/split-single-phase-real-time-whole-house-energy-meter-v1-4/) is the breakout board we use.
 This breakout board is based on the [ATM90e32 chip](https://www.microchip.com/wwwproducts/en/atm90e32as).

 Besides the monitor, the breakout board needs a [9V AC Transformer](https://amzn.to/2t7AUro).
 What transformer you use becomes important because there are calibration steps (see the Calibration section below) that require different "numbers" depending on the transformer.
 - A raspberry Pi where the collected readings are stored within the Raspberry Pi's mongodb.
+We are currently using a Raspberry Pi 3 B +.
+We just ordered a Pi Zero W to see if that would work since it is smaller and 1/3 the price.
+The Pi 3 B+ has done great for this prototype.
+- A power cord for the Raspberry Pi.
+We order whatever is recommended since not getting the voltage/current right will cause the board to die (a probably not painful death).

-- "Standard" DIY proto stuff like LEDs to detect the state our code is in, resistors, wires, and a bread board.
+- "Standard" DIY proto stuff that we all most likely already have.
+This includes a red and green LEDs along with associated resistors, wires, and a breadboard.

-__Let's Get Started!__
+If you're building, order the stuff listed above.
+If you are unfamiliar with CT's (like we were), you'll want to read this next section on CTs.

+__More about CTs__

+We're starting at ordering the CTs, since we found this to be the most confusing part of the hardware.
 ## First
-Aggregate power readings are measured by attaching the Current Transformers to the power lines within a home's breaker box.
+Aggregate power readings are measured by attaching Current Transformers to the power lines within a home's breaker box.
+Our breaker box is located in the garage.
+We have two electricity monitors hooked up.
+One is the Sense monitor (the red box uses the white CTs), the other is this project (using the blue CTs).

 Go to your breaker panel and take a picture similar to the picture shown here.